 Are all electronic signatures the same?

-There are generally three types of electronic signatures used in e-sign software solutions recognized around the world: simple, Advanced electronic signatures (AES) and qualified electronic signatures (QES).
+There are generally three types of electronic signatures used in e-sign software solutions recognized around the world: simple, advanced electronic signatures (AES) and qualified electronic signatures (QES).

 The simple signature is merely a digital representation of a hand drawn signature.
 It has no underlying security technology verifying the signer’s identity.
 An AES includes digital signature encryption, authentication, and other standards that can ensure the authenticity of the electronic signature.
 This is the most commonly used and supported form of e-signature.

-Finally, a QES includes all the same security standards as the AES with the added requirement that the signature must be accompanied by a digital certificate issued by a certificate authority from a 3rd party trust service provider.
+Finally, a QES includes all the same security standards as the AES with the added requirement that the signature must be accompanied by a digital certificate issued by a certificate authority from a third-party trust service provider.
 Such trust services regulations are in place to provide the maximum assurance that the signature is legitimate.